suncoast-devs/handbook/lessons/css-layout/reading/normal-flow.md

+---
+title: Normal Flow
+---

 import CodePen from '@handbook/CodePen'

-# Normal Flow

 Normal flow is how the browser lays out HTML pages by default when you do nothing to control page layout.

 Let's look at a quick HTML example:

 <CodePen>

 Note here how the HTML is displayed in the exact order in which it appears in the source code, with elements stacked up on top of one another — the first paragraph, followed by the unordered list, followed by the second paragraph.

 The elements that appear one below the other are described as block elements, in contrast to inline elements, which appear one beside the other, like the individual words in a paragraph.

 <pre data-lang='html'>
 {`